 Asynchronous communication can take many forms: email, Slack channels, Google Docs comments, or even just plain old pen and paper.

 It is an especially powerful tool for remote teams who don’t all work on exactly the same schedule.

-This type of remote communication is also ideal for distributed teams working in different time zones.
+This type of remote communication is also ideal if you manage distributed teams working in different time zones.
 It allows people to respond when they’re physically able to do so instead of interrupting their schedules or forcing them to stay up late or wake up early.

 While there’s a tendency to discuss only work-related topics on work-related channels, having an entirely separate channel for non-work communication can be helpful.

 It’s easy to get swept up in the daily grind of achieving the big goal of building your product and growing your business.